 October, 2008 Wightmans Specialty Woods Woodworking Competition, First Place Miscellaneous Category for a uniquely designed Curly Cherry drone flute (Both the main flute and the drone are in the same barrel separated by a thin piece of wood that extends the length of the flute).

-March, 2011 Northeast Woodworkers Showcase, Honorable Mention in the Musical Instruments category for a Lacewood Flute.
+March, 2011 Northeast Woodworkers Showcase, Honorable Mention in the Musical Instruments category for a 3/4 inch bore Lacewood Flute.

-March, 2012 Northeast Woodworkers Showcase, Third Place in the Musical Instruments category for a 1 1/2 inch bore Maple Flute.
+March, 2012 Northeast Woodworkers Showcase, Honorable Mention in the Musical Instruments category for a 1 1/2 inch bore Maple Flute.